 Addiction is a tough thing to face, and it’s a tough thing for those around the addicted person to face.
-As time goes on, the drugs or substance that one is addicted to will systematically start to destroy the body.
+As time goes on, the drugs or substances that one is addicted to will systematically start to destroy the body.
 This includes basic functional abilities without the assistance of the substance, and there are even cases where the substance is no longer enough.

 However, it is also true to say that though this is the case, these impacts can start to be reversed when an addict fights to achieve sobriety.
-The longer they stay sober, the more ‘normal’ that their body and their abilities will become again.
+The longer they stay sober, the more ‘normal’ their body and their abilities will become again.

-Maslow’s Hierarchy of Needs is one model in which psychologists and therapists use to help those with substance abuse problems.
+Maslow’s Hierarchy of Needs is one model which psychologists and therapists use to help those with substance abuse problems.
 In this article, we are going to be taking a look at this model of thinking, and looking at how this can be helpful to those who are experiencing an issue with substance abuse.
 Keep reading down below if you would like to find out more.

 What Is Maslow’s Hierarchy Of Needs?

 Maslow’s Hierarchy of Needs is a psychological theory that was first published in 1943 by Abraham Maslow.
 This theory proposes a classification system, looking at the needs of society.
 The hierarchy determines that basic, universal human needs are at the base of the hierarchy, with varying emotions towards the top.